grssnbchr/rddj/README.md

 * Add filter options.
 * Remove Bower, add decent package.json.
+* Remove D3 dependecy, or only load base system, if possible.
 * Add date/time field for links (so that, somewhen in the future, old/deprecated links can be removed or deactivated).
 * Add RSS feed.